 What can we do to prepare to work together?

 This is a question that I don’t often get, but I wish more people would ask!
 I always recommend that we meet in-person, if possible, at least one month in advance of the wedding date to iron out a timeline and shot list for your day.
-I also find it extremely helpful when couples create Pinterest boards for inspiration so I can get a sense of the vision and theme of the wedding.
+I also find it extremely helpful when couples send ideas for inspiration so I can get a sense of the vision of your wedding day.
 The more you share with your photographer, the better equipped they will be to knock it out of the park come wedding day!